mnemnion/QuikTest.jl/docs/src/index.md

 Yes.
 QuikTest will never generate a test which will pass, if this happens, please file a bug.

 Instead, it will generate a failing test, structured so that it's easy (quick!) to turn this into a passing test, once the tests are run and the new tests are confirmed to fail.
+These are designed such that the standard test framework will print the correct answer when it fails.

 #### Why Though?